 Strategy Development Before Tactics

-Having a marketing strategy for growth and a plan for reaching the right people online (where they already browse for information), you can now outline your content plan for the next week, month, quarter, and year.
-This is where tactics we mentioned earlier come into play in a solid marketing strategy.
-Now that you have information from your actual clients, you know what traditional and digital marketing tactics will give you the highest return.
-Interested in the tactics you should consider in the near future?
-You can gain inspiration and ideas from various sources.
-Here's a list of marketing podcasts and blogs to follow in addition to your own blog.
+Having a marketing strategy for growth and a plan for reaching the right people online, you can now outline your content plan for the next week, month, quarter, and year.
+This is where the tactics we mentioned earlier come into play.

 Your business' marketing strategy helps ensure you are making the most of every resource, every dollar, and every minute you put into your marketing and advertising efforts.
 So make it count, take the time, and invest in a marketing plan for your business or company.